particle-iot/docs/src/content/reference/firmware.md

 ApplicationWatchdog wd(60000, System.reset);

 void loop() {
+  while (some_long_process_within_loop) {
-  wd.checkin(); // resets the AWDT timer
+    wd.checkin(); // resets the AWDT count
   }
+}
+// AWDT count reset automatically after loop() ends
 ```

 A default `stack_size` of 512 is used for the thread. `stack_size` is an optional parameter.
 The stack can be made larger or smaller as needed.
 This is the amount of memory needed to support the thread and function that is called.
 In practice, on the Photon (v0.5.0) calling the `System.reset` function requires approx. 170 bytes of memory.
 If not enough memory is allocated, the application will crash due to a Stack Overflow.
-The RGB LED will flash a [red SOS pattern, followed by 13 blinks](#red-flash-sos).
+The RGB LED will flash a [red SOS pattern, followed by 13 blinks](/guide/getting-started/modes/photon/#red-flash-sos).

 The application watchdog requires interrupts to be active in order to function.
 Enabling the hardware watchdog in combination with this is recommended, so that the system resets in the event that interrupts are not firing.